East Carolina vs. Navy NCAA Football Odds, Plays and Insights | November 20, 2021

 Navy Stats and Trends

-- In Navy's nine games this season, it has five wins against the spread.
+- Navy has played nine games, with five wins against the spread.

-- So far this year, the Midshipmen have been installed as underdogs by a 4-point margin or more eight times and are 5-3 ATS in those games.
+- The Midshipmen have been underdogs by 4 points or more eight times this year and are 5-3 ATS in those games.

-- Navy has gone over the point total in 33.3% of its opportunities this year (three times in nine games with a set point total).
+- Navy's games this season have gone over the point total in 33.3% of its opportunities (three times in nine games with a set point total).

 - The Midshipmen have turned the ball over seven times, 12 fewer times than the Pirates have forced turnovers (19).